What has changed in Java Release and Update Availability?

 That world has ended.

 If your business needs timely Java security updates, platform-level bug fixes, or hotline support, you will need a commercial contract to get these services from Oracle after January 2019 for JDK 8.
-You’ll also need a contract from Oracle to use Oracle Java SE 11 in production at all.
+You’ll also need a contract from Oracle to use Oracle Java SE 11 in any commercial application.

 Here’s what’s been happening since Java 9 was announced in September 2017, and why every Java-based business needs to review their security and support requirements now: